VishnuNanilal/book-my-show/README.md

 # MERN BOOK MY SHOW

-A show booking site built using MERN stack including Axios and Stripe for payment functionality.
+A show booking site built using MERN stack including Axios for client-server communication and Stripe for payment functionality.

 Functionalities